 - WHY IS IT TOUGH TO GET A CHILDREN’S BOOK PUBLISHED — AREN’T THEY EASY TO WRITE?

 Children’s books are mistakenly perceived as a cinch to write, and so everyone wants to write one.
-Which means the competition is extremely fierce.
+(These days, it seems like every celebrity, NBA player, politician, etc. has a children’s book!)
+This means the competition is extremely fierce.
 Your manuscript truly has to stand out from the vaaaaaast sea of submissions in order to get picked up by a publishing house.
-Also, I personally don’t find writing children’s books easy at all.
-In fact, one of the challenges of writing a picture book is telling a satisfying story in less than 1,000 words.
-You also have to be hyper aware of which details are essential for the story, given that the illustrations will be doing much of the leg work.
+Also, I personally don’t find writing children’s books easy to write at all.
+One of the challenges of writing a picture book is telling a satisfying story in less than 1,000 words (that’s the usual word limit, with some publishers preferring shorter works).
+You also have to be hyper aware of which details are essential for the story, given that the illustrations will be doing much of the storytelling.
 Each word has to matter.
 The children’s literature market is growing, which is great for those of us who create content.
 But this also means that more and more folks are clamoring to get in.
-It’s great to have a lot of voices, but you can see that this results in a lot of noise.
+It’s great to have a lot of voices and we absolutely need diverse representation, but with so many people pitching their stories, you can see that this results in a lot of noise.
 But I truly believe that if you have a standout story, it will eventually get noticed, despite all the surrounding chatter.
+I mean that sincerely.

 Here are some of my favorite resources about the craft of writing as well as the business of publishing:

-- Renni Browne’s Self-Editing for Fiction Writers (I read this book each time I’m about to start a major revision – it’s like having an editor look right over your shoulder)
+- Renni Browne’s Self-Editing for Fiction Writers -I read this book each time I’m about to start a major revision.
+It’s like having an editor look over your shoulder.

 - Publisher’s Weekly

 - HOW DO YOU JUGGLE WRITING WITH A FULL-TIME JOB?